What is FERPA?

 What is Directory Information?

 Northcentral may disclose information about a student without violating FERPA through what is known as "directory information."
-This includes a student's name, address, state or country of residence, program of study, dates of attendance, course schedules, dates of admission, degrees, certificates and awards, award dates for degrees or certificates, enrollment status, undergraduate year, honors and awards, and participation in activities officially recognized by NCU.
+This includes a student's name, program of study, dates of attendance, course schedule and degree plan, degrees, certificates and awards granted including conferral date, honors and awards, current enrollment status (i.e., active/inactive, undergraduate year, and participation in activities officially recognized by NCU.
 We are required to annually notify students in attendance of what constitutes directory information.
 This notice must also provide procedures by which students can restrict Northcentral from releasing his/her directory information.

 Who would generally be permitted access without the Students written consent?